Project scaffold

 User list page

-To represent individual users effectively, we create a component called UserItem.
-This component encapsulates the visual representation of each user, including their name and the ability to follow or unfollow them.
+To effectively represent individual users, we created the UserItem component.
+This component encapsulates the visual representation of each user, including their name and options to follow or unfollow them.

 import { useState } from "react";